Bank of Baroda

 How the matter was addressed in our audit

-Considering the complexities and extent of judgment involved in the valuation, volume of transactions, investments on hand and degree of regulatory focus, we determined the above area as a Key Audit Matter.
+Considering the complexities and extent of judgment involved in the valuation, volume of transactions, investments on hand and degree of regulatory focus, we have determined the above aspect as a Key Audit Matter.

-d) We assessed and evaluated the process of identification of NPIs and corresponding reversal of income and creation of provision.
+d) We assessed and evaluated the process of identification of NPIs and corresponding reversal of income and creation of provisions.
+We also carried out substantive audit procedures to re-compute independently the provision required to be maintained and depreciation to be provided in accordance with the RBI circulars and directives

 (iv) Assessment of Provisions and Contingent liabilities including in respect of certain litigations, various claims filed by other parties not acknowledged as debt (Schedule 12 read with Note 15 of Schedule 17 to the financial statements):